ultraschemer-microweb/microweb/README.md

 }
 ```

 And a resource is registered on KeyCloak with `POST /v0/user#` as name, then that route resource is considered registered.
 The same if a resource with `^.*\/user$` as a name exists.
-If both exists, then we have a resource name clash, and Microweb has no way to deal with it.
-If one of the clashed resource names have an _allowed_ permission, than the call will be considered _allowed_ to that user.
+If both exist, then we have a resource name clash, and Microweb has no way to deal with it.
+If one of the clashed resource names has an _allowed_ permission, than the call will be considered _allowed_ to that user.

 A resource with `POST /v0/users` as a name, will be treated as a regular expression, and since no route will match this resource, it will means nothing and will be completely ignored by Microweb.